Who is Scout?

 I can’t say what happened.
 Except that my world exploded.
 I was blown out, way out, into outer space, and since that moment, my entire life has felt like a very important part of me has been trying to get back into my body…and terrified to do so.

-So, there you have a picture of me, and perhaps an idea of what it has felt like to move through my life as a small animal, absolutely beyond question a part of things – a part of nature at least, but not at all sure about whether or not I’m a true human, with a part of me always feeling on the outside, observing.
+So, there you have a picture of me, and perhaps an idea of what it has felt like to move through my life as a small animal, absolutely beyond question a part of things – a part of nature at least, but not at all sure about whether or not I’m a true human, with a part of me always feeling on the outside looking in, observing myself in the mix.

-As I have moved through this life, there are things I have come to accept and own about myself.
+As I have moved through this life, there are things I have come to accept and love about myself.

 I am one who helps imagine, design and build things that work well and feel good.